Sri Lankan Chicken Curry

 What Makes Sri Lankan Chicken Curry Special?

 Without a doubt our homemade roasted curry powder.
-There is no reason not to make it.
-It literally takes 5-6 min.
-You gather and roast in a pan the following spices and grind them into a fine powder.
-You'll be rewarded with delicious curry and a fragrant aroma that will salivate those around you.
+There is no reason not to make it as it literally takes 5-6 min.
+You gather the spices, roast in a pan and grind them into a fine powder.
+You’ll be rewarded with delicious curry with a fragrant aroma.
+The following spices are sure to be in your pantry.

 • Coriander seeds